tuanbloom/express-msal/README.md

 - `copySessionJwtToBearerHeader`: takes the accessToken from the session cookie and adds a Bearer {token} header onto the request, useful for supporting API access from your session-basedd auth

 ## Is this secure?

+### Auth configuration security

+We recommend you use the `Web` platform auth configuration in Azure and use `ConfidentialClientApplication` (which requires a client secret).
+Using this auth configuration which requires a client secret prevents your auth client ID being used outside of your controlled server-side application.

+### Session security

 We only use cookie-session with this library, along with secure-as-possible cookie configuration.